info201a-au2022/project-section-ac-cyrus-solo/docs/p01-proposal.md

 ## Introduction

-*Magic: the Gathering* (hereafter *Magic*) is a collectible trading card game originally created by Richard Garfield and
+*Magic: the Gathering* (hereafter *Magic*) is a collectible trading card game originally created by Richard Garfield and now owned by Wizards of the Coast (itself owned by Hasbro).
+Its thirty-year history produces a wide span of game design and culture shifts while having earned it a large, heterogenous audience.
+Much information reflecting that timespan and of potential interest to those populations is freely available.
+Less has been collated and optimized for analysis, either for research or casual curiosity.
+This project is part of a larger approach to changing the latter.

 ## Problem Domain